Codeveyor/CDVImagePickerViewController/README.md

 ###Cocoapods

 ###Manual
-Drag CDVImagePickerViewControllerController folder to your project
+Drag CDVImagePickerViewController folder to your project

 ##How to use
 1.Find Container View at the list of available UI elements in Interface Builder